 If the essay is still missing the mark, take another look at the topic sentence.
 A solid thesis statement leads to a solid essay.
 Once the thesis works, the rest of the essay falls into place more easily.

 Next, proofread and correct errors in grammar and mechanics, and edit to improve style and clarity.
 While an expository essay should be clear and concise, it can also be lively and engaging.
 Having a friend read the essay helps writers edit with a fresh perspective.

 5. Publishing the Expository Essay

-Sharing an expository essay with the rest of the class can be both exciting and intimidating.
+Sharing an expository essay with a teacher, parent, or other reader can be both exciting and intimidating.
 Remember, there isn’t a writer on earth who isn’t sensitive about his or her own work.
 The important thing is to learn from the experience and use the feedback to make the next essay better.

 Essay writing is a huge part of a education today.
 Most students must learn to write various kinds of essays during their academic careers, including different types of expository essay writing:

 - Definition essays explain the meaning of a word, term, or concept.
 The topic can be a concrete subject such as an animal or tree, or it can be an abstract term, such as freedom or love.
 This type of essay should discuss the word’s denotation (literal or dictionary definition), as well as its connotation or the associations that a word usually brings to mind.

 - Classification essays break down a broad subject or idea into categories and groups.
 The writer organizes the essay by starting with the most general category and then defines and gives examples of each specific classification.

 - Compare and contrast essays describe the similarities and differences between two or more people, places, or things.
 Comparison tells how things are alike and contrast shows how they are different.